tje3d/Headsup/README.md

 ### 🎮 Instant Setup

 ```
-/headsup config  # Open the beautiful GUI
+/headsup config  # Open the beautiful GUI (see screenshot above)
-/headsup test    # See it in action
+/headsup test    # See it in action with test buffs
 ```

 ## 🌟 Key Features